GraphDatabaseExperiments/eFD_experiments/README.md

 For a detailed manual on how to replicate the experiments please see the [step by step guide](https://github.com/GraphDatabaseExperiments/normalization_experiments/tree/main/experiments_manual) found in the experiments manual folder.

-In addition this repository contains a [full version of the research paper](https://github.com/GraphDatabaseExperiments/normalization_experiments/tree/main/extended_paper_version) outlining details on mathematical proofs.
+In addition, this repository contains the journal version of our research [Third and Boyce-Codd Normal Form for Property Graphs](https://github.com/GraphDatabaseExperiments/normalization_experiments/tree/main/journal) outlining details on mathematical proofs and presenting additional experimental results.

 ## Preliminaries: